 The state’s annual sugarcane economy is pegged at nearly Rs 50,000 crore

-UP is the country’s top sugar and cane producer, and had logged 12.65 million tonnes (MT) of sugar output in the last 2019-20 crushing season.
-The quantity was more than 45 per cent of India’s sugar production
+UP is the country’s top sugar and sugarcane producer, and had logged 12.65 million tonnes (MT) in sugar output in the last 2019-20 crushing season, which was more than 45 per cent of India’s sugar production of 27.2 MT.

 The state’s annual sugarcane economy is pegged at nearly Rs 50,000 crore.
 According to preliminary estimates, UP has a bumper cane crop in 2020-21 season spanning 2.29 million hectares (MH).

 According to a preliminary report of the Indian Sugar Mills

 Association (ISMA), the domestic sugar production was estimated at 30.5 MT in 2020-21, which would be 12 per cent higher than 27.2 MT in 2019-20.
 UP is estimated to have sugar output of 12.3 MT.

 Last month, the CM had announced the state sugarcane crushing

 season would start early from October 15.
 He underlined that the Western and Eastern UP mills would start crushing operations from October 15 and 25 respectively.

 “The timely start of crushing will give the farmers ample time for the successive wheat sowing as well,” Adityanath had told a farmers’ delegation.